freebeedee/DarenD/src/site/notes/00--FLOAT/01-In.BOX/HỌC TIẾNG ANH HA.md

 - Write what i can relate from the article i read, then.
 - Speakout - alone, without looking at the paper.
 - Last but not least, I set my schedule for an 2nd foreign language study in the centre or self learning on the internet.
-- Once in a while, I watched movies, series and tried to mimic the lines.
+- Once in a while, I watched movies, series and tried to mimic their lines.

 #### E.2.
 Last words, with time and exposure, everything sinks.
 Make sure that time is on our side not against us.
 Try to expose yourself actively.
 Remember to buildup your lexicon the right way.
 Build the language collectives not the collection of words and spellings.